 What Happens During an ERCP Procedure?

-ERCP is usually performed as an outpatient procedure at Jewish Hospital.
+ERCP is usually performed as an outpatient procedure.
 After you check in, you will be escorted to the “pre-op” area where an IV will be placed and nurses will take your medical information.
 At this time, you will also meet with an anesthesiologist to discuss the sedation for the procedure.